Ib Benoh: Selected works from 'Dreaming of North Africa' series: Rome

-Immigrating to the United States and US deput solo show
+Coming to the United States and US debut solo show

-The following year, he immigrated to the US.
-Upon settling in Connecticut, Benoh painted daily in preparation for an upcoming show.
-His acrylic paintings on canvas rapidly took on a new direction.
+The following year, Benoh moved to the U.S. to live and study after being accepted into top art schools.
+He initially settled in New Canaan, Connecticut, painting daily in preparation for an upcoming solo show.
+Benoh's acrylic paintings on canvas rapidly took on a new direction.
 Complex abstracted imagery resembled a colorful dream world.
 He began incorporating written rhythmic, poetic statements into his ink drawings on paper.
 This new body of work, consisting of poetry-infused ink drawings and paintings of whorls of colors, was presented at his US debut solo show at Carriage Barn Gallery, New Canaan, Connecticut.

 Benoh's lifelong concern is harmony between people, species, and the environment.
 Some of his earlier drawings contain handwritten meditative prose, incorporated into the design, one of which with the motto, "Don't kill the whales' in several versions in the tail of a representation of the sea mammal."
 Another of Benoh's one-line ink drawings depicts a hunchback, along with several variations of a poem that ask not to blame the hunchback for being a hunchback.
 The artist's paintings, shown accompanied by the drawings in his 1978 exhibition, "are expressive of Benoh's philosophy of universal love."

 Selected works from US debut one-man show: New Canaan

 Moving to Rhode Island

-In 1978, Benoh moved to Rhode Island to attend Rhode Island School of Design graduate program.
+In 1978, Benoh moved to Rhode Island when he decided to attend Rhode Island School of Design (RISD) graduate program.

-During that time, Benoh further developed his artwork reflecting Eastern perspective influence.
+During that time, Benoh further developed his artwork reflecting Eastern Perspective influence.
 His ink drawings combined with meditative prose became more elaborate.
 Spontaneous freehand calligraphic marks dominated his numerous monoprint series.
 Overlapping abstract shapes intertwined with the 'infinite line' filled his acrylic-on-canvas paintings.

 He participated in a group show at the RISD Museum.
-Immediately upon earning his MFA in Painting, he had a solo exhibition of his paintings and monoprints at the Woods-Gerry Gallery.
+Immediately upon earning his MFA in Painting, he had a solo exhibition of his paintings and monoprints at the RISD's Woods-Gerry Gallery.
 For the next several years, his paintings gradually went through stages of simplification.

-Benoh began teaching art in 1979 at RISD and later at various colleges and universities, concluding with George Washington University, Washington, DC in 2010.
+Benoh began teaching art in 1979 at RISD's program and later at various colleges and universities in the US, UAE, and Kuwait, concluding with George Washington University, Washington, DC in 2010.